-7. With respect to any subsidy, other then an export subsidy, granted by a developing country signatory, ection may not be authorized or taken under Parts II and VI of this Agreement, unless nullification or impairment of teriff bound concessions or other GATT obligations is found to exist as a result of such subsidy, in such a way as to displace or impede imports of like products into the market of the subsidizing country, or unless injury to domestic industry in the importing market occurs in terms of Article VI of the General Agreement, as interpreted and applied by this Agreement. Э. The Committee shall undertake periodic reviews of the export subsidy practices and programmes of developing country signatories to examine the extent to which the programmes in their entirety, or the subsidization of particular products or sectors, are in conformity with the objectives of this Agreement.
-If a developing country signatory has entered into a commitment pursuant to paragraph 5 of this Article, that developing country will not be subject to such review as regard the subject matter of such commitments so long as the provisions of such commitments are respected.
+7. With respect to any subsidy, other than an export subsidy, granted by a developing country signatory, action may not be authorized or taken under Parts II and VI of this Agreement, unless nullification or impairment of tariff concessions or other GATT obligations is found to exist as a result of such subsidy, in such a way as to displace or impede imports of like products into the market of the subsidizing country, or unless injury to domestic industry in the importing market occurs in terms of Article VI of the General Agreement, as interpreted and applied by this Agreement.
+Signatories recognize that in developing countries, governments may play a large rôle in promoting economic growth and development.
+Intervention by government in the economy, for example through the practices enumerated in paragraph 3 of Article 11, shall not, per se, be considered subsidies.

+8. The Committee shall, upon request by an interested signatory, undertake a review of a specific export subsidy practice of a developing country signatory to examine the extent to which the practice is in conformity with the objectives of this Agreement.
+If a developing country has entered into a commitment pursuant to paragraph 5 of this Article, it shall not be subject to such review for the period of that commitment.

-9. The Committee shall also undertake similar periodic reviews of measures taken by signatories under the provisions of this Agreement which affect interests of developing countries.
+9. The Committee shall, upon request by an interested signatory, also undertake similar reviews of measures maintained or taken by developed country signatories under the provisions of this Agreement which affect interests of a developing country signatory.